chilio/laravel-dusk-ci/README.md

 #### Note on using chromedriver versions:

 **Laravel Dusk** ships with included **chromedriver** for linux, mac and windows.
 The examples here allow you to run dusk tests with these included chromedrivers (for linux in this case).

+As of 2018-05-08 this package (**latest tag only**) automatically adapts to eventual problems with chrome versions in your laravel dusk installation and following steps should not be necessary.

 However, if you encounter problems, especially errors, with incorrect chromedriver version on your local machine, or this docker image, you can use, this package inbuilt own chromedriver.
 This option brings, a little bit more compatibility to your project, since Chrome is updated much more often, then chromedriver.
 So in order to do that, you need to make only 2 script modifications: